 As of December 2020, the Turks and Caicos Islands' football team is ranked 203rd out of 210 teams in the FIFA World Rankings.

 In Spring 2020, a Security and Assistance Team from the United Kingdom Ministry of Defence arrived in Turks and Caicos to assist with the COVID-19 pandemic, the 2020 Atlantic hurricane season, and to help build the new Turks and Caicos Regiment.
-The regiment also became operational in 2020.
+The regiment became operational in 2020.

-In July 2021, the population of the Turks and Caicos Islands was estimated at 57,196.
+In July 2021, estimates put the Turks and Caicos population at 57,196.

 In the 2021 elections, the Progressive National Party won in a landslide, and Washington Misick became Premier of the Turks and Caicos Islands.

-In the 2021 general elections, the PNP returned to power, and Washington Misick became Premier of the Turks and Caicos Islands.
+In the 2021 general elections, the PNP returned to power, and Washington Misick became Premier.

-In 2022, in response to a surge in gang-related violence, the Royal Fleet Auxiliary deployed RFA Tideforce to the Turks and Caicos Islands.
-RFA Tideforce was equipped with a Wildcat helicopter and provided surveillance support to local law enforcement agencies.
+In 2022, in response to a surge in gang-related violence, the Royal Fleet Auxiliary deployed RFA Tideforce, equipped with a Wildcat helicopter, to provide surveillance support to local law enforcement agencies in the Turks and Caicos Islands.

-In 2022, the Department of Statistics estimated the population of the Turks and Caicos Islands to be 47,720.
+In 2022, the Department of Statistics estimated the population of Turks and Caicos Islands to be 47,720.

 As of November 2024, the Turks and Caicos Islands had the highest murder rate of countries worldwide.